 Paddle boarding is a diverse sport by many standards.
 It has become so popular lately.
 Nothing beats catching waves.
 Better still, you can enjoy the sport on different water bodies including rivers, canals, and lakes.
 You can also enjoy surfing in varied conditions.
 Just like the sport itself is diverse, the paddleboards are probably even more diverse.
-In this article, we will derive what to look for when buying a stand-up paddleboard (SUP) from SUP Reviews for 2017.
+In this article, we will derive what to look for when buying a stand-up paddleboard (SUP).

 Solid versus inflatable